murarisumit/murarisumit.github.io/_posts/thinker/_posts/2018-11-16-Anger-the-least-understood-emotion.md

 ## Anger

-Today while I was sitting and was not happy with things happening around me, wasn't happy and just a thought came to my mind about 'anger' that I was feeling, just to take my mind away from current situation I paused and thought about anger, an 'emotion/feel' that I was feeling, a thought came that "anger is really great", I'm not usually get anger, if something happens, I think it as god's will or it happened for something good(and usually my life has been a nice ride) I usually doesn't get angry, this is what I think is one of thing that takes me back.
+Today while I was sitting and was not happy with things happening around me, wasn't happy and just a thought came to my mind about 'anger' that I was feeling, just to take my mind away from current situation I paused and thought about anger, an 'emotion/feel' that I was feeling, a thought came that "anger is really great", I'm chilled out, so this emotion usually comes to, if something happens, I think it as god's will or it happened for something good(and usually my life has been a nice ride) and move ahead, this is what I think is one of thing that takes me back(seen that people who show anger and taken more seriously, taking offence is now-a-days cool anyway)

 One more thinking, anger doesn’t mean shout you have to be rash to people, this is a way people bring anger out of them, some people cry to bring anger out, one of many ways to get this emotion out.